Hackathon-CWL/DuckDistractions-HackathonCWL/README.md

 install nodejs.
 add nodejs to path.
-in the repo directory run "npm install" to start the app run "npm install"
+in the repo directory run "npm install" to start the app run "npm start"